 India's top airline IndiGo posts record quarterly loss on pandemic hit

-BENGALURU, Oct 29 (Reuters) - Interglobe Aviation Ltd INGL.NS, the operator of India's largest airline IndiGo, reported its biggest quarterly loss on Thursday as travel curbs still in place to control the spread of the coronavirus hammered the aviation industry.
+BENGALURU, Oct 29 (Reuters) - Interglobe Aviation Ltd INGL.NS, which runs India's largest airline IndiGo, reported its steepest quarterly loss on Thursday as pandemic-related travel restrictions continued to dent its operations.

+The global aviation industry has been among the worst hit by the pandemic and related travel restrictions.

+The airline said it expects third-quarter average seat kilometers (ASKs) to be around 60% of its ASKs for the same quarter a year earlier.

+IndiGo, which dominates the domestic market, said its total debt as of September stood at 254,194 million rupees, up 28% from last year.

+In June, IndiGo said it would cut up to 40 billion rupees in costs and speed up the return of older planes to leasing companies in an attempt to cope with the pandemic-incurred hit to business.

-Revenue from operations plunged 66% to 27.41 billion rupees, the airline operator said.
+Revenue from operations plunged 66% to 27.41 billion rupees, the airline operator said on Thursday.

 (Reporting by Chandini Monnappa in Bengaluru and Aditi Shah in New Delhi, Editing by Sherry Jacob-Phillips)